vegaelle/lemonbar-empowered/README.md

 # Usage

-After installation, you just have to launch `lemonbar-empowered`, which will search for a config file named `$(HOME)/.config/lemonbar-empowered/config.yaml`.
+After installation, you just have to launch `lemonbarista`, which will search for a config file named `$(HOME)/.config/lemonbarista/config.yaml`.
 The syntax for the config file follows:

 # Configuration file

 A single file handles the bar contents and settings.
 It can be written in YAML or JSON.
-Lemonbar-empowered can know the config type by the `-t yaml|json` option, or by the file extension.
+Lemonbarista can know the config type by the `-t yaml|json` option, or by the file extension.
 Here is the basic syntax for a simple config file (in YAML for this exemple):